The feature and pattern layers turn normalized market state into evidence. They do not emit trades.

 Implemented Features

-The current slice includes price-based features:
+The current framework still includes the original price-window features:

 price_return_pct_1mprice_velocity_pct_1m